Metacognition in Mathematics

 S. M. Zobenica & M. L. Oparnica (2018)

-Motivation and resource strategies help learners manage maths learning.
-Research shows learners who manage strategies and stay motivated do better in maths.
-Teachers should explicitly teach learners how to track progress and stay engaged (Researchers, Date).
+Motivation and resource strategies help learners manage mathematics learning.
+Learners who plan, monitor progress and seek help are better placed to stay engaged.
+Teachers should explicitly teach learners how to track progress, regulate effort and decide when to ask for support.

 Accelerating mathematics word problem-solving performance and efficacy with think-aloud strategies View study ↗